 Unacceptable models that already exist in the ERCOT dynamic dataset shall be phased out through dynamic model updates including updates received via the NERC MOD-026-1 and MOD-027-1 processes.

-If a generation interconnection or dynamic model update has begun prior to a model being identified as unacceptable by the NERC SAMS, the model may be allowed.
+If a generation interconnection or dynamic model update has begun prior to a model being identified as unacceptable by NERC, the model may be allowed.

-The list of acceptable/unacceptable dynamic models are published on the NERC SAMS website below under “SAMS Reference Materials.”
+The list of acceptable/unacceptable dynamic models are published on the NERC website.

 Dynamic Data for Equipment Owned by Resource Entities (REs)